Namco: Success with home consoles (1984–1989)

 One of Namco's biggest hits from the era was the racing game Final Lap from 1987.
 It is credited as the first arcade game to allow multiple machines to be connected—or "linked"—together to allow for additional players.
 Final Lap was one of the most-profitable coin-operated games of the era in Japan, remaining towards the top of sales charts for the rest of the decade.

 Namco's continued success in arcades provided its arcade division with the revenue and resources needed to fund its research and development (R&D) departments.
 Among their first creations was the helicopter shooter Metal Hawk in 1988, fitted in a motion simulator arcade cabinet.
-Its high development costs prevented it from being massed-produced.
+Its high development costs prevented it from being mass-produced.
 While most of its efforts were commercially unsuccessful, Namco grew interested in motion-based arcade games and began designing those at a larger scale.
 In 1988, Namco became involved in film production when it distributed the film Mirai Ninja in theaters, with a tie-in video game coinciding with its release.

 Namco also developed the beat 'em up Splatterhouse, which attracted attention for its fixture on gore and dismemberment, and Gator Panic, a derivative of Whack-a-Mole that became a mainstay in Japanese arcades and entertainment centers.
 In early 1989, Namco unveiled its System 21 arcade system, one of the earliest arcade boards to utilize true 3D polygonal graphics.
 Nicknamed "Polygonizer", the company demonstrated its power through the Formula One racer Winning Run.

 With an arcade cabinet that shook and swayed the player as they drove, the game was seen as "a breakthrough product in term of programming technique" and garnered significant attention from the press.
 Winning Run was commercially successful, convincing Namco to continue researching 3D video game hardware.
 Video arcades under the Namco banner continued opening up in Japan and overseas, such as the family-friendly Play City Carrot chain.